nspcc-dev/status-fs-neo-org/README.md

 ```
 Parameters:
 - `--server` - server api path (required)
-- `--output` - output folder with the file name and extension (by default, stdout)
+- `--output` - output dir with the file name and extension (by default, stdout)